csos95/define-acronym/readme.md

 To add word lists, use the query parameter `w` with the url as the value.
 This parameter can be used multiple times.

+The word lists must be plain text with one word per line.

 ## Build

 This project uses [shadow-cljs](https://github.com/thheller/shadow-cljs) to